Towards Social Role-Based Interruptibility Management: Capturing Social Roles Interruptibility Preferences

-As shown in Figure \ref{plt:esm_distribution}, the number of interruptibility and social role samples is imbalanced across devices.
-Also, the distribution of answers on each device vary.
-Participants might be interruptible for private and work matters or exclusively interruptible for private or work.
-Similarly, such individual behavior applies to social roles.
-To compare classifiers, we decided to binary encode the \ac{esm} interruptibility and social role answers.
-In particular, we encoded interruptibility answers to fall in the categories \begin{enumerate*} \item \textit{interrupt-private -- yes, no}, and \item \textit{interrupt-work -- yes, no} \end{enumerate*}.
-Consequently, interrupt-both fall in the categories interrupt-private and interrupt-work as either \{yes, yes \} or \{no, no\}.
+We chose popular classifiers from the field of attention and interruption management \cite{Anderson2018}.
+In particular, we evaluated \ac{mlp}, \ac{knn}, logistic regression, ridge classifier, and decision tree.
+To extend our evaluation, we integrated ensemble-based learning, namely, AdaBoost and \ac{rf}.
+We used a classifier that predicts the most frequent class as the baseline.
+To provide a unified representation to our classifiers, we decided to apply a binary encoding scheme to self-reported roles and interruptibility preferences.
+In particular, we encoded interruptibility to fall in the categories \begin{enumerate*} \item \textit{interrupt-private -- \{yes, no\}}, and \item \textit{interrupt-work -- \{no, yes\}} \end{enumerate*}.
+Consequently, the interruptibility of \textit{both} and \textit{none} are encoded as interrupt-private and interrupt-work as \textit{\{yes, yes\}} and \textit{\{no, no\}}, respectively.
 The same encoding was performed for social role answers.
-We choose the weighted F1 score to evaluate our personalized classification models.
+Note that the evaluation of our models was carried out on the original classes.
+We chose the \textit{weighted f1-score} to evaluate our \textit{personalized} classification models.
 This metric combines both precision and recall with the support of each class.
+Classifiers are trained on a randomized train \& test split.